ankita-kadam/My_React_Learning/Episode05/README.md

 # React Hooks
-- normal JS utility function
+- normal JS utility function which React gives to us.
+It has it's own specific usecase.
 - There are 2 very imp react hooks
  I] useState()
     - used to create super powerful state variable in react.